 The Toxic Chemicals in Non-Stick Cookware

-When the non-stick cookware first entered our kitchens in the 1960s, they were all the rage.
+When the non-stick cookware first entered our kitchens, they were all the rage.
 And it was not surprising.
 Due to its frictionless surface, it made cooking so convenient — less messy and easier to clean.

 At the time, the public did not know the health concerns this non-stick, man-made coating material known as Teflon had on people exposed to it or our environment.